Tekenlight/.github/profile/README.md

 The library itself depends on a host of other libraries listed within this document.
 Most significant ones being luaffifb, lua_schema, efio

 ##### Components
-1. Common: A set of utilities
+1. common: A set of utilities
 	1. User context: A lua class that contains access to the environment (user session, database connection, etc...) for an application service
 	2. pool_repos: Provides a repository of named connection pools, currently used in websockets
 	3. password_generator: A set of reusable functions for random number generation and new password generation